YashMali597/YashMali597/README.md

-- 👋 Hi, I’m @YashMali597
+- 👋 Hi, I’m Yash Mali
-- 👀 I’m interested in AI and ML
+- 👀 I’m interested in Coding and Learning new technologies -
--
 -